Chicago Nonprofit Attorney

 However, it’s important to remember that not all nonprofits qualify as beneficiaries of tax-lowering gifts.
 In other words, your donation might not be tax deductible, and it mostly depends on the specific nonprofit that you’re donating to.

 If you’re the owner (or you want to start) an Illinois nonprofit and you’re looking to obtain your tax-exempt status so that you can receive tax-deductible donations, call the leading Chicago nonprofit lawyer James C. Provenza.
 We have decades of experience helping Chicago-area nonprofits, and we boast the expertise and know-how to help guide your nonprofit through complex legal matters.
-For a free consultation, call us today.

 In the meantime, you can learn more about tax-deductible donations below.